buildbot/buildbot/master/docs/developer/www-base-app.rst

 This is a `Single Page Application <http://en.wikipedia.org/wiki/Single-page_application>`_.
 All Buildbot pages are loaded from the same path, at the master's base URL.
 The actual content of the page is dictated by the fragment in the URL (the portion following the ``#`` character).
-Using the fragment is a common JS technique to avoid reloading the whole page over HTTP when the user changes the URI or clicks a link.
+Using the fragment is a common JS technique to avoid reloading the whole page over HTTP when the user changes the URI or clicks on a link.

 AngularJS
 ~~~~~~~~~